ManyTinyThings/ManyTinyThingsWeb/energy.markdown

 	});
 </script>

+As the balls collide, they bounce off each other, transferring energy from one to the other.

-Here I show the total energy, which is what you get by adding up the energy of each particle.
+Below as a graph of the total energy, which is the energy for all particles combined.
+Note how the curve behaves very similarly to how it did with just one particle.

 <script>
 	// TODO: one color for each particle